 These appeals are for children transferring between schools mid-year.

-The Academy currently has year groups Reception to Year 5 and is full in each year group.
-Parents can apply for their child to join the waiting list; details of how to do this can be found by clicking on the ‘Admissions’ tab at the top of the website.
+The Academy is currently full in each year group.
+Parents can apply for their child to join the waiting list; details of how to do this can be found by clicking on the ‘Admissions’ link at the top of the website.

 Before you can make an appeal you must first have applied to the Academy in writing for a place and/or have completed an In-Year Application Form for the local authority.
 Once you have received a letter advising you that a place cannot be offered, you can then proceed to make an appeal for the Academy if you wish to.

 The Academy can only proceed to the appeals stage if the year group is full.
 Places are not ‘reserved’ for those whose appeals are upheld, so any upheld appeal will result in the year group being over the published admission number.

 The Government has set a limit on the size of infant classes (Reception, Year 1 and Year 2), as described below.
 Appeals are very rarely upheld for infant classes because of this.

 2.15 Infant class size – Infant classes (those where the majority of children will reach the age of 5, 6 or 7 during the school year) must not contain more than 30 pupils with a single school teacher.
 Additional children may be admitted under limited exceptional circumstances.
 These children will remain an ‘excepted pupil’ for the time they are in an infant class or until the class numbers fall back to the current infant class size limit.
 The excepted children are: